 Trade shows and professional conferences related to beauty and fashion products may serve as effective outlets for posting signs or distributing brochures with information about cosmetic surgery.
-Retail outlets who specialize in beauty products for the hair and skin, in particular, as well as the latest fashions in clothes, hairstyles, and makeup could be willing to partner with plastic surgeons to display promotional materials to prospective clients.
-Even providing information helps to get the word out among industry specialists who are often willing to share the information with current customers.
+Retail outlets that specialize in beauty products for the hair and skin, in particular, as well as the latest fashions in clothes, hairstyles, and makeup, could be willing to partner with plastic surgeons to display promotional materials to prospective clients.
+Even providing information helps to get the word out among industry specialists who are often willing to share current customers’ information.
 Many key events of this type accept paid ads for their programs or for newsletters, which is another way to build public awareness of this service.

 Partner With Dermatology Practices